Shree Refrigerations Limited IPO Opens on July 25, 2025 - www.lokmattimes.com

 The Book Running Lead Manager to the Issue is Narnolia Financial Services Limited, and the Registrar is MUFG Intime India Private Limited.

-Ravalnath Gopinath Shende, Managing Director of Shree Refrigerations Limited expressed, This IPO is a strategic leap forward for the company.
-With over four decades of experience and a proven track record of delivering refrigeration and HVAC systems for mission-critical applicationsfrom Indian Naval ships to pharmaceutical, manufacturing Industry and Food processing unitswe have built a reputation for engineering excellence and trusted execution.
+Mr. Ravalnath Gopinath Shende, Managing Director of Shree Refrigerations Limited expressed, This IPO is a strategic leap forward for the company.
+With over four decades of experience and a proven track record of delivering refrigeration and HVAC systems for mission-critical applications—from Indian Naval ships to pharmaceutical, manufacturing Industry and Food processing units—we have built a reputation for engineering excellence and trusted execution.

 The rising demand for customized, energy-efficient, and regulation-compliant cooling solutions across industries presents a strong runway for future expansion.
 The funds raised through this offering will support our working capital needs, enabling us to execute our expanding order book efficiently, scale up operations, and pursue new project opportunities in high-compliance environments.